autopear/Server-Access/README.md

 2. I want to install some system package.

     Please contact us the for the specific requirement.
+In general, we will not give you `sudo` privilege.
+If you find any tutotial having a `sudo` before any command, you cannot use it.

+3. I want my program running in the background.

+   You can use command [`tmux`](https://www.baeldung.com/linux/tmux) or [`screen`](https://linuxize.com/post/how-to-use-linux-screen/), no installation is needed.